Adopt A Gorilla

 HUMAN-GORILLA CONFLICT

-Mountain gorillas sometimes come out of forest and raid crops.
+Mountain gorillas sometimes come out of the forest and raid crops.
 This can lead to conflict with people trying to protect their livelihoods.

 How We Can Help